 And back in September, we had visitors that we never mentioned — but the slight was completely unintentional.
 Douglas Grann, the president of Wildlife Forever, and his wife, Karen Hollingsworth, of North Branch, Minn., came to see us after attending an Association of Fish and Wildlife Agencies meeting in nearby Snowmass.
 They also reported “great wild times” fishing the Frying Pan and North Fork rivers.
 No word on the number of trout hooked.

 DO WE GET A FREE T-SHIRT?

+Several readers noted that our list of ski resorts that prohibit snowboarding should have included Vermont’s Mad River Glen.
 We failed to note that we were listing only board-free resorts in the West.

 Eagle-eyed reader Alan Locklear of Portland, Ore., pointed out errors in our “Salmon Justice” story: Celilo Falls was not destroyed by the construction of Bonneville Dam in the 1930s, but by the filling of the reservoir behind The Dalles Dam in 1957.
 “Naito Park” is actually Gov. Tom McCall Waterfront Park.
 The Mark O. Hatfield United States Courthouse in Portland (where Judge Redden has his offices and courtroom) is not at the corner of Salmon and Main; rather, it’s located on the block between Salmon and Main bounded by SW 3rd and SW 4th Avenues.